Wat Saman Rattanaram

 Wat Saman was a wonderful place to visit and it would be even more incredible with kids owing to it’s giant pink Ganesh and various other interesting statues and decorations.
 This attraction seems almost like a flashy theme park-like temple, more so than it’s similar island temple counterpart known as Wat Plai Laem on Koh Samui.

 This temple is a little off the beaten track where the typical tourist may visit Wat Chalong in Phuket, Doi Suthep in Chiang Mai, or Wat Arun in Bangkok and think they’ve seen it all.
 Unfortunately for many visitors, unique places like Wat Saman are still under the radar for the standard Thailand temple tourist itinerary.
 If you plan on visiting Thailand, try and take some time to see as many temples as possible, as there are at least 10 completely unique temples scattered throughout the country and well worth visiting.
+There is also a lot of food available in their canteen area with various vendors providing most of the staple Thai meals at reasonable prices.

 Thanks for reading my “Wat Saman Rattanaram” blog post, please feel free to leave a comment below or on my Youtube.
 Follow my Instagram to keep up with my travels and subscribe to my blog for more travel tips and adventures.